farrukhmpk/html-pdf-service/README.md

 The service can be access from browser using <code>{PROTOCOL}://{HOST:PORT}/html-pdf-service/</code>.
 The main page serves as a testing area to try out different options.

 The actual service endpoints use HTTP POST and GET protocols with slight variations.

-They base endpoint is available at <code>{PROTOCOL}://{HOST:PORT}/html-pdf-service/service/convert/html/</code>
+The base endpoint for converting HTML Template into PDF is available at <code>{PROTOCOL}://{HOST:PORT}/html-pdf-service/service/convert/html/</code>
 The service can be invoked in two fashions:
 - The service can take the parameters in the **request body** by calling <code>{PROTOCOL}://{HOST:PORT}/html-pdf-service/service/convert/html/body</code>.
 In this case, the request body can contain a json object with html, css, json fields, where css and json fields are optional, e.g., <code> {"html": "< h1 >This is a title</ h1 > < p >This is body</ p >", "css": "h1{color:blue;}"} </code>.
 This only supports **POST** requests.
 - The service can take the parameters as **request parameters** by calling <code>{PROTOCOL}://{HOST:PORT}/html-pdf-service/service/convert/html/params</code>.
 In this case, the request parameters contain html, css, json fields, where css and json fields are optional, e.g., <code> html="< h1 >This is a title</ h1 > < p >This is body</ p >"&css="h1{color:blue;}" </code>.